Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days

-The HAR-RV-KS model is proposed by \citet{Liang2020} to incorporate the relational information between stock markets into the univariate HAR-RV model.
-The `KS' represents Kitchen Sink and means that the model includes a variety number of features.
-Specifically, the HAR-RV-KS adds the past daily RV data of other stock market indices to the HAR-RV model.
-The HAR-RV-KS employs the square root of the RV as well.
-The forecast model for each individual stock market $i$ can be formulated below:
+The HAR-KS model is proposed by \citet{Liang2020} to incorporate the relational information between stock markets into the univariate HAR model.
+The `KS' represents Kitchen Sink, which means that the model includes a variety number of features.
+Specifically, the HAR-KS adds the past daily RV data of other stock market indices as additional variables to the HAR model.
+The HAR-KS employs the square root of the RV as well.
+The forecasting model for each individual stock market $i$ can be formulated below:

-where $k$ is the index of different entities involved in the volatility system and their lagged daily RV values are treated as additional attributes for the HAR-RV-KS model.
 Through adding extra features and coefficients, the relationship between the different stock markets can be learned through training.
-However, the HAR-RV-KS also suffers from the overfitting problem, even though this problem can be partially alleviated by replacing the extra feature aggregation with the first principle component of the past daily RV data \citep{Liang2020}.
-Furthermore, this model assumes the volatility interdependence between stock markets is linear and is limited to one time period lag.
-This assumption is inappropriate because the persistence and the long-term memory characteristics of the volatility behavior are well recognized \citep{Poon2003}.\\
+However, the VHAR model and the HAR-KS model both assume the volatility interdependence between stock markets is linear.

-Instead of learning the relationship network through training, the Graph HAR (GHAR) is proposed by \citet{Zhang2023} to capture the volatility spillover effect based on the graph structure captured by the Graphical LASSO (GLASSO) method \citep{Friedman2007} before the actual training procedure to enhance the efficiency of the model.
+The GNN-HAR is proposed by \citet{Zhang2025} to capture the nonlinear volatility spillover effect through a multilayer GCN framework.
+Instead of learning the relationship network through training, the graph structure used in the GNN-HAR model is captured by the Graphical LASSO (GLASSO) method \citep{Friedman2007} before the actual training procedure to enhance the efficiency of the model.
 The precision matrix derived through the GLASSO algorithm is transformed and used as the adjacency matrix for the volatility relationship graph.
-Following the `KS' manner, the GHAR model directly adds its graph design to the HAR-RV model with slight modifications on the time interval of the mid-term and long-term RV data to avoid overlapping:
+The GNN-HAR model directly adds its graph design to the HAR model with slight modifications on the time interval of the mid-term and long-term RV data to avoid overlapping: